-During your journey, you will complete an extended canoe expedition that is entirely self-supported.
-This expedition includes learning the art of paddling a canoe in a variety of water conditions as well as portaging, map and compass reading, navigation, expedition planning, and Leave No Trace® wilderness living.
-Paddling partners work together to navigate a variety of waterways such as lakes, rivers, and swamps.
+Students complete an extended canoe expedition that is entirely self-supported.
+This expedition includes learning the art of paddling a canoe in a variety of conditions as well as portaging, map and compass reading, route finding, expedition planning, and Leave No Trace® wilderness living principles.
+Paddling partners work together to navigate a variety of waterways such as lakes, rivers and swamps.

-To travel between lakes or around challenging rapids, your group will work together as a team to carry packs and canoes over portage trails when transitioning from one lake to another or around challenging rapids.
+Groups work as a team to carry packs and canoes over portage trails when transitioning from one lake to another or around challenging rapids.
 Portage trails are rugged and often rocky or hilly.
-They vary in length from 10 yards to a half-mile or longer.
-The group will work to sensibly and safely distribute portaging responsibilities, as the crew will work in teams to share carrying responsibilities.
-Pack weights vary depending on the amount and weight of personal gear that you and your canoe partner choose to bring on course.
-Personal packs weigh at least 40 pounds and sometimes considerably more.
-In addition, your group will carry several heavier packs loaded with food and equipment; these packs weigh between 50 and 70 pounds.
+They vary in length from 10 yards to a mile or longer.
+Pack weights vary depending on the length of the trip.
+Personal packs weigh at least 40 pounds and sometimes considerably more; food and equipment packs usually weigh between 50 and 70 pounds.
 Each 75-pound canoe is carried upside down on one person’s shoulders by utilizing the pads attached to the center thwart.

-Boundary Waters Canoe Area Wilderness (BWCAW) - Established in 1964, this labyrinth of lakes and rock has been specifically protected as a true American wilderness; no roads, power lines, or motorized craft may enter its borders; therefore the Boundary Waters has changed little since its unveiling when the glaciers melted 10,000 years ago.
+Established in 1964, the Boundary Waters Canoe Area Wilderness (BWCAW) is a labyrinth of lakes and rocks that has been specifically protected as a true American wilderness.
+No roads, power lines, or motorized craft may enter its borders; therefore the Boundary Waters wilderness has changed little since its unveiling when the glaciers melted 10,000 years ago.
 Over 1 million acres in size, the BWCAW extends nearly 150 miles along the Canadian border.
 With over 1,200 miles of canoe routes, nearly 2,200 designated campsites and more than 1,000 lakes and streams, the BWCAW is an amazing place to experience the wilderness.

 The BWCAW contains portage-linked lakes and streams, interspersed with islands, forests and crags.
 It has no piped water, prepared shelters or signs to point the way.
-Within these borders you can canoe, portage and camp in the spirit of the French-Canadian Voyageurs of 200 years ago.
-The Boundary Waters' 1,200 miles of paddling routes offer outstanding opportunities for solitude, remoteness, teamwork, adventure, and challenge.
+Within these borders students can canoe, portage and camp in the spirit of the French-Canadian Voyageurs of 200 years ago.
+The Boundary Waters' 1,200 miles of paddling routes offer outstanding opportunities for solitude, remoteness, teamwork, adventure and challenge.